Contact Us

 Executive Director

 Inspired by the natural world, Laura pursues work that brings together her love of learning, teaching, and exploring.
 She earned her B.S. in Geology from Washington & Lee University, M.S. in Earth Sciences from Montana State University, and Ph.D. in Geological Sciences from University of Colorado at Boulder.
 Her background is in vertebrate paleontology, specifically studying ancient marine ecosystems that evolved in a greenhouse climate and comparing them to modern systems.
 After 12 years in academia, Laura realized she wanted to make a bigger impact on Earth’s future.
-She started as the Executive Director of MRC in June 2024, where she is able to apply a systems-approach to ecosystem restoration, encourage data-informed decision making, facilitate collaborations, and encourage life-long learning.
+She started as the Executive Director of MRC in June 2024 where she brings a holistic and interdisciplinary approach to ecosystem restoration.
+Through this, she emphasizes data-informed decision-making, collaborative partnerships, and a commitment to lifelong learning.
 When not working, Laura enjoys exploring new places, activities, and foods with her family, cheering for her favorite sports teams, and gardening.

 Kara Woods